wbcsd/demo-endpoint/endpoint/README.md

-# Endpoint implementation of Technical Specifications for PCF Data Exchange (Version 2.0.0 - Consultation Draft)
+# Endpoint implementation of Technical Specifications for PCF Data Exchange (Version 2.0.0)

-A yet incomplete beta-quality implementation of the HTTP REST API of the [Technical Specifications for PCF Data Exchange](https://wbcsd.github.io/data-exchange-protocol/v2/)
+A yet incomplete beta-quality implementation of the HTTP REST API of the [Technical Specifications for PCF Data Exchange](https://wbcsd.github.io/tr/2023/data-exchange-protocol-20230221/)

 ## Status